JK-SHIN-PG/OnReviewServImprovement/Readme.md

 # (or) source activate 'env_name'
 ```

-Run this code to clone this code into your local environment.
+Run this code to clone the files into your local environment.
 ```bash
 git clone https://github.com/ServEngKD/OnReviewServImprovement.git
 cd OnReviewServImprovement/